quentin-st/Simple-Backup-Script/README.md

 There are two customizable steps in this process:

 ### Backup
-This step copies the file or dumps the database and put everything in a .tar.gz file.
+This step copies the file or dumps the database and put everything in a single file.
 All the logic behind this is contained in a plugin.
 If you cannot find a suitable plugin (check /plugins) for the content you're trying to save, don't hesitate to create a pull request.

-A plugin is quite simple: all it does is to run commands to create the .tar.gz file, and returns its complete file path.
+A plugin is quite simple: all it does is to run commands to create the single file, and returns its complete file path.

 ### Transfer
 Once we created the backup file, let's transfer it.
 See configuration below for more information.